valtterii/Movies/README.md

 #  Searches movies and series using OMDb API

-The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+The OMDb API is a RESTful web service to obtain movie information.

 # Getting Started with Create React App